shutter-network/rolling-shutter/rolling-shutter/docs/rolling-shutter_crypto.md

 ### Synopsis

 This command provides utility functions to manually encrypt messages with an eon key, decrypt them with a decryption key, and check that a decryption key is correct.
+It also hosts a tool to generate and run crypto tests in a JSON formatted collection.

 ### Options